src-its/help-content/README.md

 # help-content

-a drafting site for help content
+This repository is a student-driven content drafting space for ITS help articles.